ericmartorana/snapmakerconfiguration/DOCUMENTATION.md

 This layer height is very good visible.

+- infill_pattern = default

+The infill pattern is not fixed in this profile.

 - speed_print = 60
 - speed_travel = 80

 The speed is at maximum advised value.

+- wall_overhang_speed_factor = 50

+60 mms/s is faster than 40 mm/s for fine and regular, so this value needs to be lower on this profile.
 ## Custom draft

 This profile is for printing a fast draft of the object.